 Although we do not provide sponsorship for most of our college internship or full-time roles, UnitedHealth Group carefully reviews the number of employees who require visa sponsorship.
 Policy requires that the number of visa-sponsored employees is kept at a minimum due to the expense, time, and resource commitment these visas require.
 On a limited basis, UnitedHealth Group will also sponsor the permanent residence process.
 Each decision is evaluated on a case by case basis depending on the availability of qualified applicants.

-While we have many opportunities for college students in our Minnesota locations, we also have a number of opportunities in California and Connecticut with a smaller number of opportunities located in other areas across the country.
+While we have many opportunities for college students in multiple Minnesota offices, we also offer opportunities in Massachusetts, Connecticut, New Jersey, North Carolina, Arizona, Illinois, Wisconsin, Missouri, and other locations around the country.

 While UnitedHealth Group is a global company, at this time, we do not have any formal student programs through which we send U.S. students abroad.
 However, as you grow your career at UnitedHealth Group, there are many opportunities to develop in the international space.